-Financial instruments, including accounts receivable, accounts payable and accrued liabilities, and note payable, are initially recorded at their fair value and are subsequently measured at cost or amortized cost, net of any provisions for impairment.
+Financial instruments, including accounts receivable, and accounts payable and accrued liabilities, are initially recorded at their fair value and are subsequently measured at cost or amortized cost, net of any provisions for impairment.

 Cash and cash equivalents

 Cash and cash equivalents includes balances with banks, cashable GICs, and cash on hand.